andrewhathaway/Winterfell/README.md

 }
 ```

-Validation item where the value msut be a minimum length of 1 and a maximum of 20.
+Validation item where the value must be a minimum length of 1 and a maximum of 20.

 ```json
 {